recursean/smcshane.com/README.md

 ```
 npm start
 ```
 The server will listen on port 443.
 It will be started as a long-running task that will stay alive after the terminal that started it goes away.
+Server output will be directed to server.out in this directory.